cfxdevkit/conflux-box/submission/HACKATHON_README.md

 ## Overview

-Conflux Box is a modern, beautiful frontend for Conflux blockchain development, built with Mantine UI and powered by the official Conflux DevKit packages.
+Conflux Box is a modern, beautiful frontend for Conflux blockchain development, built with Mantine UI and powered by preview versions of the upcoming Conflux DevKit packages.
 It provides developers with an intuitive interface to interact with both Conflux Core Space and eSpace networks, featuring real-time monitoring, account management, and smart contract deployment capabilities.

 ## Hackathon